 We are not currently paying any dividends on our common stock.
 Any declaration and payment of future dividends to holders of our common stock may be limited by the provisions of Georgia law, among other considerations.
-The future payment of dividends, if permitted, will be at the sole discretion of our Board of Directors and will depend on our capital allocation strategy at that time as well as other factors, including our earnings, financial condition, and other considerations that our Board of Directors determines to begin paying dividends, our shareholders will need to sell their shares of common stock to receive any income or realize a return on their investment.
+The future payment of dividends, if permitted, will be at the sole discretion of our Board of Directors and will depend on our capital allocation strategy at that time as well as other factors, including our earnings, financial condition, and other considerations that our Board of Directors deem relevant.
+As a result, unless our Board of Directors determines to begin paying dividends, our shareholders will need to sell their shares of common stock to receive any income or realize a return on their investment.